Head Coach Larry Mason

 Mason led the Mustangs to new heights during the 2011-12 season when both the men's and women's teams reached the championship round of the GPAC's post-season tournament.
 Mason was named the 2012 GPAC Women's Tennis Coach of the Year after he led the Mustangs to a 14-7 record and a runner-up finish in the GPAC regular season standings.

 Mason played No. 1 singles all four years of his Morningside career.
-He compiled a 32-16 record in singles for the most singles triumphs in school history.
-Mason had a 27-18 record in doubles and 59 combined victories, both school record totals.
+He compiled a 32-16 record in singles to set a school record for singled victories.
+Mason had a 27-18 record in doubles and 59 combined victories to set school records in both categories.
 He posted singles records of 9-4 as a junior and 9-5 as a senior.
 Mason and Russ McComsey teamed up for an 11-2 doubles record in 1973 to set a school record for doubles victories in a season.

 After his graduation, Mason was the head tennis coach at Morningside for the 1974, 1975, and 1976 seasons.

 Mason became head boy's tennis coach at Sioux City North High School in 1977.
 Over the next 21 years he guided the Stars to a 192-58 record in dual meets.
 His teams won 19 city championships and nine conference championships.
 He coached 69 state meet qualifiers and 18 state meet placewinners, including current Mustangs' assistant coach Mike Inman, who became Sioux City's first state singles champion in 1979.
 In state team competition, Mason guided North to 13 substate berths, four appearances in the state semifinals, and to a state runner-up finish in 1993.
 He had a 20-8 record in three seasons as North's head girl's tennis coach.

 In 1999 he was certified as Professional 1 (the highest certification) by the United States Professional Tennis Association